 You don’t have to disclose arrests after a successful expunction, but you should always ask yourself if you want to.
 For instance, for the State Bar, when taking the exam for your character and fitness to validate that you can sit for the bar exam, they will ask you to disclose expunged offenses.
 If it has been successfully expunged then the court has found you were wrongfully convicted or you were wrongfully arrested.
 Therefore, you should not have to report it.
 However, you need to decide for yourself whether or not you want to.

 Why Is It Critical To Find An Attorney Specifically Experienced In Handling Expunctions?

 You need to hire an attorney who has experience handling expunctions.
 We will ensure we have the complete list of all agencies involved.
+We will make sure that all of these agencies are properly served so that your arrest record is properly destroyed.
 If you are doing an expunction on your own, you run the risk of missing an agency. -If you do leave off an agency then you might have not had the expunction done at all or you will have to do another.

 Additionally, you need to have the correct address of each agency where they can receive records so that it can be done appropriately.
 If you have the wrong address or you list the wrong agencies, then it really doesn’t make any sense to do the expunction at all because the records won’t be destroyed.